-A mortage surety bond or mortgage broker bond is an insurance policy that guarantees that a mortgage broker will fulfill their obligations to their clients.
+A mortgage bond or mortgage broker bond is an insurance policy that guarantees that the mortgage broker will fulfill their obligations to their clients.
 Mortgage surety bonds are required by law, although the type of bond a broker will need may vary from one state to the next.
 They are essentially put in place to protect consumers who are in the process of obtaining mortgages for their homes, and mortgage brokers need them if they are to be licensed in their state.
-Most mortgage professionals will require a surety bond, but the actual requirements may vary from state to state.
-It will be up to you to determine what kind of mortgage surety bond you will need, but there are also enough resources to help you make that decision.
+Most mortgage professionals will require a bond, but the actual requirements may vary from state to state.
+It will be up to you to determine what kind of mortgage bond you will need, but there are also enough resources to help you make that decision.

 How Does a Mortgage Surety Bond Work?

-Even though it may seem like mortgage broker bonds only protect clients from any wrongdoing on the part of the mortgage broker, they also benefit mortgage brokers.
+Even though it may seem like mortgage bonds only protect clients from any wrongdoing on the part of the mortgage broker, they also benefit mortgage brokers.
 Not only are the required of anybody who needs a license to work as a mortgage broker, but they act as a guarantee that a broker will fulfill all of their obligations faithfully.
-In other words, a mortgage broker bond can act as a show of good faith for both brokers and clients.
+In other words, mortgage bonds can act as a show of good faith for both brokers and clients.
 Even if you aren’t technically required to purchase a mortgage bond, it is always in your best interest to do so, as not having one could mean paying out of your own pocket for any claims made against you.
 This can also greatly damage your reputation and credit, which will make it more difficult to obtain a bond or a license.

 Who Needs a Mortgage Surety Bond?

-Every one of these professionals will need to purchase a mortgage broker surety bond, both to remain licensed to operate in their state, and to protect consumers from any fraud or other wrongdoing.
+Every one of these professionals will need to purchase the mortgage bond, both to remain licensed to operate in their state, and to protect consumers from any fraud or other wrongdoing.
 The type of mortgage sureties that is required can vary depending on the state in which you operate.
 It will be largely up to you to determine what bonds you will need, but there is always assistance available if you need it.

-NFP Surety wants to be your “go to” insurance agency for mortgage broker bonds Nationwide.
+NFP Surety wants to be your “go to” insurance agency for mortgage bonds Nationwide.
 We have been a leader in providing these types of bonds for many years.
 We are well aware of requirements in all States.
-Since mortgage broker bonds are underwritten very carefully, it is important that you use an agency that can quickly determine where best to place your bond, without shopping excessively, thereby adversely affecting your credit.
+Since mortgage bonds are underwritten very carefully, it is important that you use an agency that can quickly determine where best to place your bond, without shopping excessively, thereby adversely affecting your credit.

-Mortgage broker bonds are required by most States and the requirements are determined by the State in which you are being licensed.
+Mortgage bonds are required by most States and the requirements are determined by the State in which you are being licensed.
 These bonds go by several different names such as lender bonds, residential loan bonds, and mortgage company bonds.

 NFP Surety can assist you with a wide variety of bonding requirements.
 A common request is lien bonds to enable a title company transfer ownership in a property, or mobile home title bond.
 Our staff is familiar with the bond you need and will provide it affordably and on the bond form that is required.